High-Risk Car Insurance in Washington

 Car Insurance for High-Risk Drivers in Washington: Bottom Line

-American Family consistently offers the lowest rates for high-risk drivers across Washington.
-After analyzing major insurers, full coverage costs range from $99 per month for drivers with distracted-driving violations to $123 per month for those with at-fault accidents, depending on the violation type.
+American Family offers the lowest rates for high-risk drivers across Washington, with full coverage ranging from $99 per month for distracted-driving violations to $123 per month for at-fault accidents.

 Washington Car Insurance for High-Risk Drivers: FAQ